World Series of Beer Pong: Format

 WSOBP IV was structured as a three-day event, with tournament matches scheduled for January 2, 3, and 4.
 The first two days are preliminary rounds, with each team playing 6 games per day, for a total of 12 games.
 The 128 highest ranked teams from preliminaries qualified for finals on day 3.
-The final day filtered the 128 teams down to 64 teams who were then be entered into a double-elimination bracket for the championships.
+The final day filtered the 128 teams down to 64 teams who were then entered into a double-elimination bracket for the championships.
 Smashing time won this event making them 2X champs.

 Equipment

 All games at the WSOBP and all WSOBP Satellite Tournaments are played using 8Ft.
 Beer Pong Tables, 16 oz. cups, and 40mm 3-star Beer Pong balls, all manufactured and sold by BPONG.COM.

 Rules

 According to BPONG.COM, The World Series of Beer Pong official rules were designed with three purposes in mind: